HPC-dev-acc/mario-demo/README.md

 - Design mode includes an **新增** button for placing 24px collision blocks.
 - Added optional `transparent` flag to stage objects for see-through rendering without changing collisions.
 - Fixed loading screen hang on subpath deployments by resolving asset URLs relative to modules and deferring audio initialization until the player presses **START**.
-- Level layout, coins, and traffic lights are now loaded from `assets/objects.js`, removing hard-coded objects and random light spawning.
+- Level layout, coins, and traffic lights now load from `assets/objects.custom.js` when present, falling back to `assets/objects.js`, removing hard-coded objects and random light spawning.
 - Traffic lights now spawn at quarter points across the level for even distribution.
 - Sliding now keeps the player's full width to avoid layout issues on iPad Safari.
 - Traffic lights now render from PNG sprites and are scaled up 1.5× to roughly 3.75 tiles with aligned positions.